Cordell Bank National Marine Sanctuary

 Acting as the federal resource trustee responsible for managing Cordell Bank National Marine

-Sanctuary requires an understanding of authorizing legislation, regulations, management plans and
+Sanctuary requires an understanding of the authorizing legislation

 places will be protected for future generations.